womanreading7/PhD-Application-Guide/README.md

 (P.S. to all my computer science/machine learning people out there....I tried my best, okay?
 I'm sorry if that actually made no sense...I am just a humble psychology student.)

 ## How to Formulate Your Research Question(s)
 Formulating your research question(s) can look different depending on how specific of an idea you already have on what you intend to study.
-If you're finding you're still stuck on a very broad idea, Jordon Dotson from WriteIvy has an effective formula to help you out!
+If you're finding you're still stuck on a very broad idea, Jordan Dotson from WriteIvy has an effective formula to help you out!
 I highly encourage you to check out his site and get his PhD SOP Starter Kit, which goes into much more detail and provides an example.

 ### His formula goes like this:
 #### a) State your academic field